Red Rocket (film): Production

-The low $1.1 million budget that the film was able to secure forced Baker to abandon a larger project and devote himself to Red Rocket.
-Baker and Bergoch conceived of the idea for the Saber character while researching the adult film industry for their film Starlet (2012), during which they met a number of men who fit the archetype of a "suitcase pimp", which Baker defines as "male talent who lives off a female talent in the adult film world."
+The $1.1 million budget the film was able to secure forced Baker to abandon a larger project and devote himself to Red Rocket.
+Bergoch and he conceived of the idea for the Saber character while researching the adult film industry for their 2012 film Starlet, when they met several men who fit the archetype of a "suitcase pimp", which Baker defines as "male talent who lives off a female talent in the adult film world."

-With regard to casting, Baker had Simon Rex in mind five years previous to shooting but had never introduced himself.
+Baker had Simon Rex in mind five years before shooting, but had never introduced himself.
 On October 23, 2020, Baker called Rex and convinced him to send an audition tape via iPhone, giving him just five minutes to prepare.
-Rex drove to Texas to avoid post-flight quarantine rules relating to the COVID-19 pandemic, as filming was set to begin in three days.
-David Rooney, writing for the Hollywood Reporter, referred to the casting of Rex as a "winking joke" as he had starred in solo masturbation videos for a gay pornography company before establishing himself in his career.
-Baker had asked Rex to trust him, so Rex did not tell his agent about the film until after shooting had ended.
+Rex drove to Texas to avoid postflight quarantine rules relating to the COVID-19 pandemic, as filming was to begin in three days.
+In the Hollywood Reporter, David Rooney called Rex's casting a "winking joke" because Rex had made solo masturbation videos for a gay pornography company before establishing himself in his career.
+Baker asked Rex to trust him, and Rex did not tell his agent about the film until after shooting had ended.
 Baker first approached Suzanna Son in 2018 after a screening of Don't Worry, He Won't Get Far on Foot 10 days after she moved to Los Angeles, then did not call her for two years.
 Darbone was a waiter at a restaurant in Nederland when Baker approached him because he "liked his look".
-Rodriguez, who had been a regular at the Donut Hole location which was near the plant she worked at before she was laid off, was walking her dog when Baker pulled over to ask her to audition.
+Rodriguez, who had been a regular at the Donut Hole location was near the plant she worked at before she was laid off, was walking her dog when Baker pulled over to ask her to audition.

-Principal photography ran in Texas from October 26 to November 19, 2020, with rigorous safety protocols being implemented due to the pandemic.
+Principal photography ran in Texas from October 26 to November 19, 2020, with rigorous safety protocols implemented due to the pandemic.
 Red Rocket was shot on 16 mm film by an Arriflex 16SR3 camera with Panavision 1.44x Auto Panatars, Zeiss Super Speed, Iscorama 54 and Canon Lenses.
-The film had a crew of 10 people, no rehearsal time and mostly non-actors.
+It had a crew of 10 people, no rehearsal time, and mostly non-actors.

-Filming locations included restaurants in Texas City and Nederland, a donut shop in Groves, as well as the Kemah Boardwalk and Galveston Island Historic Pleasure Pier in Galveston.
+Filming locations included restaurants in Texas City and Nederland, a donut shop in Groves, the Kemah Boardwalk, and the Galveston Island Historic Pleasure Pier.
 The Donut Hole was open for business in the morning while filming took place in the evening.

 Securing the rights to the song "Bye Bye Bye" was not part of the initial budget.
 All five members of NSYNC had to approve its use.
-Actress Suzanna Son recorded a cover version of the song for the official motion picture soundtrack.
+Son recorded a cover version of the song for the soundtrack.